 School-based Child Abuse Prevention Education

-Effectiveness of state-based legislation for school-based programs
+School-level analysis of school-based programs

 The Center team conducted two randomized control trials (RCT) to evaluate the knowledge acquisition of children who received the Monique Burr Foundation for Children’s Child Safety Matters(R) curriculum, a program designed to educate kindergarten to grade five children about multiple forms of victimization.
 In short, the program worked to improve children’s knowledge, even children as young as 5 years old.
 These studies also demonstrated that four learning sessions are better than two sessions and some concepts are easier to understand than others.